luabind/luabind/doc/docs.rst

     was called.
 Functions will still be able to throw exceptions when error checking is disabled.

-    If a functions throws an exception it will be caught by luabind and propagated with ``lua_error()``.
+    If a function throws an exception it will be caught by luabind and propagated with ``lua_error()``.

 LUABIND_NO_EXCEPTIONS